 Contrary to what the name may have you believe, it's not all modern.
 Velvet-clad furniture pieces with architectural lines are in high supply at this mail-order marketplace.

 If you've been seeing Pamono pop up in the Instagram feeds of all your favorite influencers lately, you're not alone.
 The vintage hub is a favorite among the most stylish for its unique, one-of-a-kind finds from around the globe.

 Our pick: Pamono Art Deco Dining Table, $5,907

 14. Soho Home

-If you've spent any time at Soho House, you know its cut-crystal Great Gatsby-style glassware isn't the only thing with art deco flair.
-In addition to its collection of upholstery that masters all the elements of the art deco period — with lots of scalloped silhouettes, curved backs, and of course, plenty of plush velvet — Soho House has an impressive selection of sleek and glam dining tables, coffee tables, dining chairs, and more.
+In addition to its collection of upholstery that masters all the elements of the art deco period — with lots of scalloped silhouettes, curved backs, and of course, plenty of plush velvet — Soho Home has an impressive selection of sleek and glam dining tables, coffee tables, dining chairs, and more.